digitalfortress-tech/env-switcher/README.md

-# Env-switcher
+# Env-switcher (Environment Switcher)

-Environment Switcher for your Coding needs
+Environment Switcher for your Testing needs

 ## Install the dependencies
 ```bash